 Katia Garza is a native of Piedras Negras Coahuila, Mexico and trained in Monterrey, Mexico in the Escuela Superior de Musica y Danza de Monterrey, graduating in 1995.
 After graduation, she joined Ballet de Monterrey and after six months was promoted to Soloist and a year later Principal Dancer, under the direction of Fernando Bujones.
 In 1997, she was invited by the Compania Nacional de Danza in Mexico City to dance the Black Swan in Swan Lake and also performed as a guest artist with Panama Ballet.
 In 1999, Katia won the silver medal in International Ballet Competition in Peru, the only medal awarded that year.

-Katia has choreographed original full length ballets A Midsummer Night’s Dream and The Little Mermaid.
-Mobile Ballet will premiere her new production of The Nutcracker in 2017 and Northwest Florida Ballet will premiere her Peter Pan in 2018.
+As Artistic Director at Mobile Ballet, Katia has choreographed original full length ballets A Midsummer Night’s Dream, The Little Mermaid, Giselle, Beauty and the Beast, and The Princess and the Frog.
+Mobile Ballet premiered her new production of The Nutcracker in 2017, and Northwest Florida Ballet premiered her Peter Pan in 2018, which was then performed at Mobile Ballet in 2022.
 She has also choreographed numerous works for ballet companies throughout the United States and for neoclassical solos for Youth American Grand Prix students, including La Bayadere, Luca Bottleblue (Original Story), Paquita, Corsaire 2nd act, Don Quixote, Raymonda, La Esmeralda and Giselle.

-IRG Productions made an inspirational documentary Katia Garza My Life in Dance which premiered in Mexico and in the United States and is now available on itunes, amazon and at katiagarzamovie.com.
-Katia was recognized with the Outstanding Teacher award in the Youth American Grand Prix Semifinals in 2015.
+IRG Productions made an inspirational documentary Katia Garza: My Life in Dance which premiered in Mexico and in the United States and is now available on iTunes, Amazon and at katiagarzamovie.com.
+Katia was recognized with the Outstanding Teacher award in the Youth America Grand Prix Semifinals in 2015, 2018, 2019, and 2020.
 She has also been recognized for her leadership in the arts community with numerous awards, including recognition from Casa de Mexico and the Mexican Consulate in Orlando and the award of Outstanding Female in the Arts in the “Hispanic Women That Make the Difference” program in Central Florida.
 Katia became an American citizen in 2011.
-She and her husband Israel Rodriquez live in Orlando, Florida.
+She and her husband Israel Rodriquez live in Mobile, Alabama.